How the original Ben Day dots got into the original American comics

 This site shows many attractive examples of contemporary artistic letterpress:

-When I was a teenager in 1970s England, I read a daily newspaper whose ink—black only—came off on my fingers, and the New Musical Express every week, ditto.
+When I was a teenager in 1970s England, I read a daily newspaper whose ink—black only—came off on my fingers, and the very similar New Musical Express every week.
 Both were printed by letterpress.
 Letterpress was only finally edged out by its longstanding rival, offset litho, in the 1970s and 80s.

 From the 1620s to the 1980s, it had been letterpress that gave us newspapers and a lot more besides.
 Evidently this is, for many people, the forgotten history of letterpress printing.

 Letterpress was generalised and cheap for most of its lifetime—the very opposite of “specialist and expensive”!
-Though having fallen out of mass commercial use, by the 1990s it seems that is what it had become.
+Though having fallen out of mass commercial use, by the 1990s it seems that specialist and expensive is what it had become.